 Besides, automations include the jobs automove feature.
 You’re able to set up cause-and-effect triggers, so a job is automatically moved to the next stage when all requirements for the current stage are done.
 When a client pays an invoice and signs a contract, for instance, the job automatically moves to the next stage in the pipeline, where the new automation is triggered (for example, a task for your team is created).

-For example, your firm has three different procedures: a Personal Tax pipeline, a Corporate Tax pipeline, and a Bookkeeping pipeline.
-Within each pipeline, you can customize the number of stages (aka steps) it takes to complete a job.
-And within those stages, you can set up automations to be triggered.
-In the first stage of the Personal Tax pipeline, for instance, you may want the client to be automatically sent an introduction e-mail and customized organizer to complete.
+For example, your firm has Personal Tax process.
+For instance, you may want the client to be automatically sent an introduction e-mail and customized organizer to complete.
 Then, when the client submits the organizer, the job for them automatically gets to the next stage, e.g., Tax Prep, you may want to initiate a task for a team member to complete, and so on.

 Here's how the sample process for your client may look like.
 You can see that each stage could have automations that simplify your routines.